llinke1/G3LHalo/README.md

 cd src
 xdg-open Makefile
 ```
-4. Adapt the `-arch=` parameter to the architecture of your graphics card.
+4. If you want to use the CPU-only version, set the `GPU` parameter to `false`, if you want to use GPU acceleration set the `GPU` parameter to `true` and adapt the `-arch=` parameter to the architecture of your graphics card.
 5. run `make`
 6. Now, check if the folder `bin` was created and contains the necessary executables.
+Optionally, you could run `test_gpu.x` to check if the CUDA compilation worked.

 <!-- USAGE EXAMPLES -->